dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /Oral Arguments /✅ ORAL ARGUMENT OUTLINE — Version C Strong DA Response.md

 These are paraphrased lines (Discovery Part 1, pp. 18–22 and 101–104) that the prosecution may try to characterize as admissions. **Do not mention these yourself unless the DA raises them:**

-### **Page 18–22 (Unredacted Police Report)**
-- “[Defendant] acknowledged being present and involved in the interaction…”
-- “He stated that the argument escalated, but denied producing a weapon…”
-- “Said he was frustrated but did not intend to scare anyone.”
-- “Described the confrontation as a misunderstanding…”

-### **Page 101–104 (Detective Notes, Follow-up Interviews)**
-- “Ringgold admitted to having a verbal dispute but maintained it was overblown.”
-- “He indicated he was there for legitimate business purposes.”
-- “Said if anyone felt threatened, it wasn’t his intention.”
-- “Confirmed certain timeline elements of the incident.”

 **Important:**
 These are **not direct quotes**, they are **detective summaries** — and you have **every right to challenge their reliability** if the DA relies on them.
 If they try to treat these summaries as “admissions,” you can say: